Skip to main content

 3

 • Heat sesame oil in a large pot over medium-high heat.
 Add pork*; season with half the soy sauce (you’ll use the rest in the next step), 1⁄2 tsp sugar (1 tsp for 4 servings), and pepper.
-Cook, breaking up meat into pieces, until pork begins to brown, 2-3 minutes. • Add scallion whites, garlic, ginger, and half the shredded carrots (all for 4).
+Cook, breaking up meat into pieces, until pork begins to brown, 2-3 minutes. • Add scallion whites, garlic, ginger, and half the carrots (all for 4).
 Stir to combine.
 Cook, stirring occasionally, until carrots begin to soften and pork is cooked through, 3-4 minutes more.

 Start Soup